 - Initiate call to the appropriate hospital and identify:

-- Destination hospital.
+- o Destination hospital.

-- Ambulance unit calling.
+- o Ambulance unit calling.

-- Status of the patient.
+- o Status of the patient.

 TELEPHONE

 - To contact the destination hospital via telephone, use of a direct-recorded line to the Emergency Department is recommended. - Request Medical Direction, if needed, give the name of the patient, his or her age, status, and complaint.